mtingberg/google-analytics-webapp/README.md

 ## Acknowledgements

-Filter by Tag is a project by [Magnus Tingberg](https://github.com/mtingberg).
+google-analytics-webapp is a project by [Magnus Tingberg](https://github.com/mtingberg).